These regulations are designed to foster the responsible and safe use of vehicles and parking lots at Carroll College.

 Q. Can I park in a reserved spot if it is not currently assigned to a faculty or staff member?

-A. Only those with F/S parking permits are allowed to park in any Faculty or Staff parking spots, including those reserved for tenured faculty or administrators.
+A. Only those with F/S parking permits are allowed to park in any Faculty or Staff parking spots, including Reserved Spaces.
 If a spot is not currently assigned to a specific faculty or staff member, it is still considered F/S parking.

 Q. What if I am injured or sick and need to park closer to my classes temporarily?